alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 Currently, GOV.UK PaaS offers a service for PostgreSQL, MySQL and MongoDB, with multiple plans available.
 Please note that MongoDB is currently only available through private beta.

+## PostgreSQL

+PostgreSQL is a general purpose and object-relational database management system.
+It allows you to add custom functions developed using different programming languages such as C/C++ and Java, and is designed to be extensible.

+## MySQL

+MySQL is an open source relational database management system that uses Structured Query Language (SQL).

+## MongoDB

+MongoDB is an open-source cross-platform document-oriented database program that uses JSON-like documents with schemas.

+## Using Database Services

 To see the available plans, run:

 ```